nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 </table>
 </div>

-When capturing a document in Nuxeo, the user can select it's personal space (set by default) or browse folders to select the destination.
+When capturing a document in Nuxeo, the user can select her personal space (set by default) or browse folders to select the destination.

 <div>
 <table class="hover" style="border: 0px;">